U.S. readies more sanctions as Ukraine costs rise for Moscow

 German Foreign Minister Frank-Walter Steinmeier meanwhile suggested that the United States, the EU and Russia should make a joint high-level trip to hotspots in Ukraine with local officials to signal political backing for the Geneva agreement.

-A German government spokesman told reporters on Friday that Russia had done little to implement the agreement, and Chancellor Angela Merkel had called Putin to urge action.
+A German government spokesman told reporters on Friday that Russia had done nothing to implement the agreement, and Chancellor Angela Merkel had called Putin to urge action.

 During that call, Putin called for urgent talks between Russia, the EU and Ukraine on Russian gas supplies to Europe, which are now under threat over the crisis in Ukraine, through which much of the gas is piped.